Killinskillz69/Nineteen69-paystring.crypto.com-/Bugs.md

 ## EthereumJS Padding Bug
 (this is my understanding, needs to be verified)

-A bug in EthereumJS caused the public key to be incorrected computed from the private key.
-So, users created an account and the utility would spit out 0x12345, when it actuality the address that corresponded to the proviate key was something different.
+A bug in EthereumJS caused the public key to be incorrectly computed from the private key.
+So, users created an account and the utility would generate an address.
+However, it was not the address that corresponded to the private key.

 Sources are e.g. [here](https://forum.ethereum.org/discussion/3988/bug-in-ethereumjs-util) and [here](https://www.reddit.com/r/ethereum/comments/6chqyk/trying_to_recover_my_121_eth_from_2015_js_bug/).